-Ocean Spray Cranberries operates plants in six states, but until recently it had no manufacturing muscle in the fast-growing Southwest.
-That changed dramatically last September when the Lakeville, MA, firm officially opened its $50 million, 200ꯠ-sq-ft plant outside Las Vegas in Henderson, NV.
-Learn about packaging innovation at The Packaging Conference in Orlando, February 3-5, 2014 On three lines-multi-serve, aseptic, single-serve-the plant is capable of packaging all 16 Ocean Spray fruit juices and drinks as well as a variety of aseptically packaged concentrates.
+Ocean Spray Cranberries operates plants in six states but until recently it had no manufacturing muscle in the fast-growing Southwest.
+That changed dramatically last September when the Lakeville MA firm officially opened its $50 million 200-sq-ft plant outside Las Vegas in Henderson NV.
+On three lines-multi-serve aseptic single-serve-the plant is capable of packaging all 16 Ocean Spray fruit juices and drinks as well as a variety of aseptically packaged concentrates.
 A look at the single-serve line illustrates much of what makes the Henderson plant special.
 The line can fill both aluminum cans (5.5- and 11.5-oz sizes) and glass bottles (10 or 16 oz).
-Targeted speeds are 500/min for 16-oz glass, 600/min for 10-oz glass, and 1ꯠ/min for 11.5-oz cans.
+Targeted speeds are 500/min for 16-oz glass 600/min for 10-oz glass and 1/min for 11.5-oz cans.
 Thus far no production of 5.5-oz cans has been scheduled.
-These small cans are used mostly in foodservice settings, and Ocean Spray will begin running them later this year."We were driven to create a multi-package line because we wanted high speeds from a capacity perspective but we knew we wouldn't have huge volumes until later in the plant's life," says project manager Greg Raco.
-One way to ensure high-speed filling is to install dedicated lines, but this was considered unacceptable, says Raco, because it would have meant tying up too much capital and then watching those assets sit idle for several years as volume was building.
-"Keep in mind that single-serve packaging is still quite new for Ocean Spray," says Raco.
+These small cans are used mostly in foodservice settings and Ocean Spray will begin running them later this year."We were driven to create a multi-package line because we wanted high speeds from a capacity perspective but we knew we wouldn't have huge volumes until later in the plant's life" says project manager Greg Raco.
+One way to ensure high-speed filling is to install dedicated lines but this was considered unacceptable says Raco because it would have meant tying up too much capital and then watching those assets sit idle for several years as volume was building.
+"Keep in mind that single-serve packaging is still quite new for Ocean Spray" says Raco.
 "Multi-serve containers are what we're more experienced at.
 A lot of our growth in single-serve will be in the future.
-So if we had gone into production with dedicated high-speed can and glass lines in 1994, the lines probably would have been about 40% utilized for several years."
+So if we had gone into production with dedicated high-speed can and glass lines in 1994 the lines probably would have been about 40% utilized for several years."

 Graphical user interface